-We’ve created a guide to the Best golf courses in San Antonio as currently rated by the Golf, Golf Digest, and Golfweek below.
+We’ve created a guide to the Best golf courses in San Antonio as currently rated by the national golf periodicals, plus a few hidden gems from our member, in no particular order below.

 2. The Quarry is where Keith Foster, the architect, got his recognition.
 It’s located just south of the San Antonio Airport, and is built, at least the back nine, in a former rock quarry.